-Getting Back in the Saddle after Injury
+Getting Back in the Saddle after a fall

-Getting back in the saddle after injury can vary from a few days or even many months, so what advice should riders take in their road to recover?
+Getting back in the saddle after a fall resulting in injury can vary from a few days or even many months, so what advice should riders take on their road to recovery?
 Très Health, is a unique health and fitness centre for equestrians working or living in London or in reach of London and offers a range of services from core strength training, massage, physiotherapy, life coaching and injury rehabilitation programmes.
 Based in Chelsea, Très Health Equestrian has the experts and the facilities to help riders become the best they can.
-Here are their 5 top tips following a fall..

 • Take things slowly.
 We know it’s tempting to get back on as soon as possible but follow medical advice and don’t push your body beyond it’s capacities in the early stages of recovery.